Jabbslad/mise-zls/README.md

 This plugin:

-1. **Lists versions** - Queries GitHub API for available releases and tags
+1. **Lists versions** - Queries GitHub API for available releases, tags, and recent commit SHAs
-2. **Downloads** - Clones the ZLS repository at the specified version
+2. **Downloads** - Clones the ZLS repository at the specified version, tag, or commit SHA
 3. **Builds** - Compiles ZLS from source using `zig build -Doptimize=ReleaseSafe`
 4. **Installs** - Places the compiled binary in the mise installation directory

+When installing from a git commit SHA:
+- The full 40-character SHA must be provided
+- The plugin validates the commit exists via GitHub API
+- The entire repository is cloned (not shallow) to access the specific commit
+- The commit is then checked out for building

 ## Troubleshooting